 My main research interest is a long-term project to make fundamental computations in motivic homotopy theory.
 This research is supported by a grant from the National Science Foundation.
 This page summarizes my research work for non-experts.
 If you would like more detail, see my pages on motivic homotopy theory and other research interests.

-The chart below represents one possible approach to the problem.
+The chart below represents one possible approach to the problem of computing stable homotopy groups.
 Each dot represents a particular combination of spheres.
 The lines indicate certain relationships between these different combinations.
-You can view a presentation that I gave on this topic in January 2014 at the Mathematical Sciences Research Institute in Berkeley, California, USA, and another presentation in August 2017 at a conference at Reed College in Portland, Oregon, USA.

 I use a tool called the Adams spectral sequence to carry out these computations.
 It is delicate, intricate, subtle, and complicated, but it is also understandable with enough insight and patience.
 Each time we understand a new part of the machinery, another layer of complexities becomes accessible for further study.
 By grappling with the difficulties of the Adams spectral sequence, we are widening human knowledge and developing new skills for thinking about abstract mathematics.